-Adults Over Age 50
+Adults over age 50

 Older people are more susceptible to vitamin B12 deficiency.
-While relatively few younger adults are deficient in B12, up to 62% of adults over the age of 65 have less than optimal blood levels of this nutrient (8, 9).
+While relatively few younger adults are deficient in B12, up to 20% of adults over the age of 60 have less than optimal blood levels of this nutrient (

 Stomach acid is necessary to access the vitamin B12 found naturally in food, and intrinsic factor is required for its absorption.

-Due to this increased risk of poor absorption, the National Academy of Medicine recommends that adults over the age of 50 meet most of their vitamin B12 needs through supplements and fortified foods (1).
+Due to this increased risk of poor absorption, the National Academy of Medicine recommends that adults over the age of 50 meet most of their vitamin B12 needs through supplements and fortified foods (

-In one eight-week study in 100 older adults, supplementing with 100–500 mcg of vitamin B12 were found to normalize B12 levels in 75–85% of participants.
-Higher doses of up to 1,000 mcg (1 mg) may even be necessary for some (10).
+In a 2013 study in 100 older adults, supplementing with 500 mcg of vitamin B12 for 8 weeks was found to normalize B12 levels in 90% of participants.
+Higher doses of up to 1,000 mcg, or 1 milligram (mg), may be necessary for some (

-Low maternal levels of this vitamin have been associated with birth defects in infants (11).
+Low maternal levels of this vitamin have been associated with birth defects in infants (

-Vitamin B12 deficiency in breastfed infants has been linked to developmental delay (13).
+Vitamin B12 deficiency in breastfed infants has been linked to developmental delay (

-Vegetarians and Vegans
+Vegetarians and vegans

 Vitamin B12 recommendations do not differ for people following a plant-based diet.